Welcome to our Governors’ section.

 Sarah Tweedie - Foundation

 I currently work as a Learning Support Officer at Exeter College.
 I have two children at Stoke Canon Church ofEngland Primary School in years two and four.
 I am a Foundation Governor and am involved in the Pre-School Management Committee, 1st Committee, EYFS, Foundation and Safeguarding Governor.

 Peter Grierson - Co-opted

-I am Deputy Head at Stoke Canon Primary School and involved in the Teaching & Learning Committee.
+I am Deputy Head at Stoke Canon Church of England Primary School and involved in the Teaching & Learning Committee.

 Tom Scott-Clarke - Co-opted